solana-developers/solana-cookbook/README.md

 To choose a task or make your own, do the following:

-1. [Add an issue](https://github.com/solana-dev-adv/solana-cookbook/issues/new) for the task and assign to yourself or comment on the issue
+1. [Add an issue](https://github.com/solana-dev-adv/solana-cookbook/issues/new) for the task and assign it to yourself or comment on the issue
 2. Make a draft PR referencing the issue.

-General flow for making a contribution:
+The general flow for making a contribution:

 1. Fork the repo on GitHub
 2. Clone the project to your own machine